Key Takeaways

 Your Own Medical Expenses

-Full coverage doesn't pay for hospital bills, rehabilitation costs, or lost wages after accidents.
-Liability, collision, and comprehensive coverage protect other people and your bike, not your body.
-You'll need to add medical payments coverage with limits from $1,000 to $10,000, or personal injury protection, which offers broader coverage, including lost wages.
+Full coverage does not pay for hospital bills, rehabilitation costs or lost wages after an accident.
+Liability, collision and comprehensive coverage protect other people and the bike, not the rider.
+Medical payments coverage with limits from $1,000 to $10,000, or personal injury protection (PIP) for broader coverage, including lost wages, fills that gap.

 Custom Parts and Aftermarket Accessories